Daios Cove Explorers kids club

 Lunch or dinner in all restaurants on a daily basis with one bottle of wine from a selected list, each lunch and dinner, 24-hour room service with branded spirits being replenished once a day, selected drinks and cocktails from any of the bars, or if you prefer something sweeter for the little ones, unlimited ice-creams, juices and smoothies.

 Daios Cove has up to four restaurants to choose from, Pangea, the buffet restaurant, a traditional Greek Taverna, The Beach House and Ocean, a Mediterranean fine dining option, all of which have a children’s menu.
 The Ocean also serves breakfast exclusively to Villa guests.
-Half board is standard which means guest enjoy dinner at Pangea, but can also benefit from an enhanced dine around program.
+Half board is standard which means guest enjoy dinner at Pangea, but can also benefit from an enhanced dine around programme.
 In addition, villa and suite guests have the opportunity to take advantage of the premium all inclusive package.

 After dinner guests can unwind on the Crystal Box Terrace.
 Styled as a cosy lounge it has a relaxed atmosphere with panoramic views over the bay and offers signature cocktails, downtempo music and live music events.